gdelv/fantasyTALK/README.md

 The world leader of fantasy sports opinion on last minute decisions

-Check out the website @ predictionworld.surge.sh
+Check out the website @ www.predictionworld.surge.sh

 ## Inspiration